Last Updated on December 26, 2022 by Maggie McKneely

-I promised you that a place with a view was included in this one day in Lisbon itinerary and here it is: Miradouro do Senhora do Monte.
+I promised you that a place with a view was included in this itinerary and here it is: Miradouro do Senhora do Monte.
 This popular vista used to be known only to locals, but someone let the tourists in on the secret and it’s now a bit of a tourist attraction.
 But it’s certainly worth it!
 This small romantic, wooded park is perched on top of one of Lisbon’s many hills and grants a full panoramic view of Lisbon’s skyline (if you want to end your one day in Lisbon here, it is one of the best spots to catch the sunset).

 Tip: If you’re coming from Time Out Market, take the green line metro from Cais do Sodre to Intendente.
 From there, it’s a few blocks uphill to the vista (I recommend plugging in “Miradouro do Senhora do Monte” into your GPS because it is a bit off the beaten path).
 Or, if you’re not up to the hike (because it is VERY uphill), hire a taxi, Uber, or tuk-tuk.

 Get lost in Alfama

-The last part of your one day in Lisbon is arguably the best: wandering around Europe’s oldest neighborhood, Alfama.
+The last part of your day is arguably the best: wandering around Europe’s oldest neighborhood, Alfama.